-- new coastal works, such as berth construction or alteration, land reclamation, etc. - any dredging for shipping channels and swing basins

-- new or altered stockpile areas - new, altered, or increased use of existing, infrastructure to handle materials between ships and road or rail transport.
+- new coastal works, such as berth construction or alteration, land reclamation, etc - · any dredging for shipping channels and swing basins - new or altered stockpile areas - new, altered, or increased use of existing, infrastructure to handle materials between ships and road or rail transport.

-The EIS should also assess any impacts on nearby areas due to the handling or storage of materials at ports including dust, noise or lighting.
+The EIS should also assess any impacts on nearby areas due to the handling or storage of materials at ports (e.g. because of dust, noise or lighting).